 When do I have to pay for the exam?

-You have to pay before you take the exam and attach proof of executed payment with your registration documents.
+You have to pay before the registration deadline and attach proof of executed payment with your registration documents.
 These documents must be sent to the Centre as per Entry Conditions.

 How many types of Cambridge English exams are there?

 Cambridge English offers English language qualifications for learners at all levels and in all contexts (e.g. English for Young Learners, Business English, and General English) and a suite of internationally recognised English language teaching awards.
 For a full list of Cambridge English exams go to Cambridge English UK

 Do I need to follow a course to take the exams?

 No. Although most candidates do follow a course before taking the exam, it is not a requirement.

 What materials can I use to study for my Cambridge English exam?